We’ve made a list of 5 essential professions that have it rough in the dog days of summer.

 They may switch to wearing short pants, but summer doesn’t bring much relief from winter when it comes to mail carriers, whose job is pretty much being outside in the sweltering heat six days a week hauling heavy things.
 Next time you receive a package, offer a bottle of water in return.

 Grocery stores in America never seem to run out of produce, and the farm laborers that make it all possible simply don’t get enough recognition, especially in the summer, when they face grueling conditions during one of the busiest harvesting seasons in the year.
-Farm laborers—mostly migrant workers—are the real reason we never run short on corn, tomatoes, and other staple foods.
+Farm laborers—mostly migrant workers—are why we never run short on corn, tomatoes, and other staple foods.

-Most people don’t realize that landscaping firms deal with a fair amount of heat-related illness in their line of work, simply because summertime is when most homeowners decide to do landscaping projects.
-If landscapers are working hard to make your yard beautiful this summer, serving lemonade on a hot day never goes out of style.
+Most people don’t realize that landscaping firms deal with a fair amount of heat-related illness in their line of work simply because most homeowners decide to do landscaping projects in the summertime.
+If landscapers work hard to make your yard beautiful this summer, serving lemonade on a hot day never goes out of style.

 The dangers of hot weather can easily go unnoticed amid the added weight of COVID-19 safety, and we want everyone to be as safe as humanly possible while working in it this summer.
 If your job demands you to be outside in extreme heat, review OSHA’s heat-related illness prevention guide and remember to grab some water, rest, and shade.